exercism/go/exercises/concept/chessboard/.docs/instructions.md

 # Instructions

 As a chess enthusiast, you would like to write your own version of the game.
-Yes, there maybe plenty of implementations of chess available online already, but yours will be unique!
+Yes, there may be plenty of implementations of chess available online already, but yours will be unique!

 Each square of the chessboard is identified by a letter-number pair.
 The vertical columns of squares, called files, are numbered 1 through 8.
 The horizontal rows of squares, called ranks, are numbered 1 to 8.